BLSQ/dhis2-taskr/doc/user-manual.md

 An additional benefit of a recipe versus a script running on a developer machine is that it can be run again (and not only by a developer) and is deployed with the DHIS2 instance so will not be lost on a single person machine.

-## 3. Combining multiple api calls is hard - for example in [postman](https://www.postman.com/downloads/)
+## 3. Combining multiple api calls is hard

 Want to find all the tracker data elements not referenced by program stages ?